tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 056.md

 - We're allowed passage through the gate.
 - The rose theater is the "magic dome place".
 - We talk to a super useful guard who had "bumped into" the dome, but knocked and nobody was home.
+- Keth introduces us to the Iron Bitch by attempting to dig under it with a shovel.
+She's super stoked about it.
+- Keth admits that we're sent by Milando to try to get the armor from her.
+- She made the armor herself.
+She believes it is the only set of it.
 -